abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **One-dimensional arrays**

-!!!
-Info ""
 One-dimensional NumPy arrays can be accessed more or less like regular python arrays:

 ```py
 a = np.array([1, 5, 3, 19, 13, 7, 3])